JStonham/notes/README.md

 #### Free

-Free as in freedom, not free as in beer.
+Free as in freedom, not just free as in beer.
 The code is made available for users to change and distribute.
-Examples include the Linux kernal.
+Examples include the Linux kernel.

 ## NoSQL Databases

-NoSQL generally means anything but SQL, although some NoSQL databases can support SQL (e.g. postgreSQL).
+NoSQL generally means "not only SQL", as most noSQL databases don't use SQL (e.g. Mongo, Redis), but there are some NoSQL databases do support SQL (e.g. postgreSQL).

 - Mongo.
-Documents are written in JSON.
+Documents are written in a JSON-like syntax called BSON.
 Can have as many fields/columns as you want.
-Allows as many connections as needed.
+Allows *many* connections.

 - Cassandra.
 Similar to Mongo.

 - Redis.
 Similar to Maps in Java in that it is made up of keys and values.
-Processes are performed sequentially rather than all at once, but as it is done in RAM it is very performant.
+Processes are performed sequentially rather than concurrently, but as it is done in RAM it is still very performant.
 Good at keeping data in RAM and retrieving previously calculated values that won't change.
-High risk of errors if values can change and need to be recalculated.

 ## Basic Computer Structure